Prepare more confident medical professionals with VR simulation training

 • Work at your own pace and reduce demands on supervision time.

-• Practice entire surgical procedures and experience the realities of the OR.
+• Practice entire procedures and experience the realities of the workplace.

 1. Proficiency-based virtual reality training significantly reduces the error rate for residents during their first 10 laparoscopic cholecystectomies.
 Ahlberg et al Am J Surg.
 2007 Jun;193(6):797-804.

 2. Effect of virtual reality training on laparoscopic surgery: randomised controlled trial, Larsen Christian R, Soerensen Jette L, Grantcharov Teodor P, Dalsgaard Torur, Schouenborg Lars, Ottosen Christian et al BMJ 2009; 338 :b1802.